 Season the tomatoes with the zest of the citrus fruits, 6 crumbled bay leaves and thinly sliced garlic; bake for 60 minutes.
 Remove from the oven and let cool.
 Once, cooled cut into small fillets.

-Aromatic Oil Instructions
+Instructions for Aromatic Oil

 Cut the shallot into very thin slices and put in the oil with a pinch of oregano.
 Leave to rest for at least 4 hours.